How Much Is Car Insurance

 Insurance Claim History

 Insurers assess how frequently you’ve filed claims to determine your risk profile.
 Drivers with multiple claims are seen as higher risk.
 This leads to higher car insurance rates.
 A single at-fault accident can raise premiums by as much as 50%.
 Many insurers offer accident forgiveness, which prevents a rate hike for a first-time incident.
 However, at L.A.
-Insurance we recommend maintaining a clean driving record to help lower long-term costs.
+Insurance, we recommend maintaining a clean driving record to help lower long-term costs.

 Policy Coverage Limits and Deductibles